FindMySchool LogoFindMySchool

 A calm, structured primary where expectations are clear and behaviour is a notable strength.
 The most recent Ofsted inspection (May 2024) graded the school Good overall, with Behaviour and Attitudes graded Outstanding.

-Academically, the 2024 Key Stage 2 picture is mixed but understandable, and it is best read in layers rather than headlines.
-In reading, writing and maths combined, 72.67% of pupils met the expected standard in 2024, above the England average of 62%.
-At the higher standard, 17.33% reached greater depth, also above the England average of 8%.
-Science is the counterweight, with 75% reaching the expected standard compared to the England average of 82%.
+Academically, the 2024-25 / 2025 Key Stage 2 picture is mixed but understandable, and it is best read in layers rather than headlines.
+In reading, writing and maths combined, 60% of pupils met the expected standard.
+At the higher standard, 0% reached the higher standard in reading, writing and maths.
+Science is stronger than that combined higher-standard figure, with 80% reaching the expected standard.

 Demand is real.
 For Reception entry, 125 applications competed for 55 offers in the most recent admissions results, around 2.27 applications per place.
 That is the kind of ratio that rewards families who understand the admissions rules early and keep backup options in play.